anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 	Classes, Cplx, Cplxsup, Math, Crt;

 ## Imaginary unit
-Imaginary unit is defined as 'j' such that one can execute, for example
+Imaginary unit is defined as '**j**' such that one can execute, for example

     z:= 3 + 5*j;

-and it will work!
+and it will simply work!

+## Arithmetics
+All common arithmetic operators such as ' + ', ' - ', ' * ', ' / ', are overloaded to accept a complex or a real type on either side, which will work exactly as you expect.

 ## Algebraic expressions
-With this object implementation you can:
+With this complex numbers implementation you also can:

 - add, subtract, multiply and divide complex numbers
-- perform mixed type operations like "complex + real"
+- perform mixed type operations like 'complex' + 'real'
-- exponentiate the numbers to a real or a complex power
+- exponentiate the a real or a complex number to a real or a complex power
-- evaluate natural roots of complex numbers
+- evaluate roots of a real or a complex number
 - and more...

 For example